 New Yield Tax Rates

 New amended Yield Tax rates will be collected starting April 1, 2019.
 With certain exceptions, the tax applies to all transactions for which Recordation and Transfer Taxes are due pursuant to BALTO.
 CITY CODE, ART.
 28, SUBTITLES 16 and 17, and for which the consideration exceeds $1,000,000.
 The Yield Tax amended rates are 15% on the amount collected under SUBTITLE 16, Transfer Tax and 40% on the amount collected under SUBTITLE 17, Recordation Tax.

 High-Performance Newly Constructed Dwellings Property Tax Credit

-We now accept Newly Constructed Dwelling property tax credit applications online only.
+We now accept High-Performance Newly Constructed Dwellings Property tax credit applications online at https://propertytaxcredits.baltimorecity.gov/propertytaxcredits.

 Tax Credit Sunset Provision

-The State has extended the Newly Constructed Dwelling Property Tax Credit through June 30, 2019.
-After June 30, 2019, additional owners of newly constructed dwellings may not be granted a credit under this program unless extended further.
+After June 30, 2021, additional owners of high-performance newly constructed dwellings may not apply for a credit under this program.

 You Can Lower Your Real Property Tax Payment